 As great as the benefits of therapeutic journaling sound, it can be difficult to get started.
 After all, it can be a challenge to start even the most basic of good habits!

-If you’re wondering how you begin, read on for some tips and exercises to help you start your regular writing habit.
+If you’re wondering how to begin, read on for some tips and exercises to help you start your regular writing habit (Hills, n.d.).

 - Start writing about where you are in your life at this moment.

-- For five to ten minutes just start writing in a “stream of consciousness.”
+- For five to 10 minutes just start writing in a “stream of consciousness.”

-- Start a dialogue with your inner child by writing in your subdominant hand.
+- Start a dialogue with your inner child by writing in your nondominant hand.

 - Cultivate an attitude of gratitude by maintaining a daily list of things you appreciate, including uplifting quotes.